 The Financial Mail on Sunday's Midas column called readers' attention to shares of Foresight Group, pointing out the company's long-track record in the renewable energy space, solid management and hence its long-term potential.

-The Financial Mail on Sunday's Midas column recommended readers 'buy' shares of eEnergy, the distributor of Light Emitting Diodes.
+The Financial Mail on Sunday's Midas column recommended that its readers but shares of Artisanal Spirits Co. , judging its lacklustre debut on the junior market to ne undeserved.

 Important Legal Notice about News Sources: Pilling and Co Stockbrokers Ltd. is not responsible for the content or accuracy of third party news and we may not share the views of the author or publisher.
 We provide third party news for your convenience and information only and make no representation or endorsement whatsoever and hereby exclude all liability for any loss or damage that may be incurred by you as a result of your access or use.
 Please note that third party content may be subject to terms and conditions imposed by the third party owner of that content.